jsaltmd/Kickstarter-Analysis-Module-1-Challenge/README.md

 ### Analysis of Outcomes Based on Launch Date

 - First, the data was analyzed to look at the outcome based on launch date.
 As shown on chart 1, the trend shows that the peak for successful campaigns is in the month of May.
-However, Louise's campaign was launched in June where the trend started to go down but it is still a good month to start a campaign.
-Most campaigns that started in Q1 or Q4 of the year have higher chance of failure and therefore, her decision to held it in Q2 was fine.
-Looking at the data, there are 143 campaigns in that month, 100 campaigns were successful, 49 failed, and 4 were cancelled.
-It can be hypothesized that the total number of campaigns on that month and/or a shorter campaign (one month) has probably impacted Louise's chance to achieve her goal given that she only needed $400 to make her fundraising goal.
+However, Louise's campaign was launched in June where the trend started to decline.
+However, it is still a good month to start a campaign.
+Most campaigns that started in Q1 or Q4 of the year have higher failures and therefore, her decision to held it in Q2 was fine.

+- Looking at the data, there are 143 campaigns in the month of June, 100 campaigns were successful, 49 failed, and 4 were cancelled.
+It could be hypothesized that the total number of campaigns on that month and/or a shorter campaign (one month) has probably impacted Louise's success to achieve her goal given that she only needed $400 to fund it.

 Chart 1: